open-source-labs/Quell/README.md

 ### Usage Notes

-- Currently, Quell can only cache query-type requests without aliases, fragments, variables, or directives.
+- Currently, Quell can only cache query-type requests without variables or directives.
 Quell will still process these other requests, but will not cache the responses.

 ## Documentation